Live Your BEST Life in Bend Oregon and Frederick Maryland

 About 2.5 miles into your ride (20-30 minutes) you will come to the first major landmark along this route, which is an interesting destination to explore in its own right.

-Its a beautiful place to stop and gaze out over the Potomac and Monocacy Rivers, and you can ride your bike over the impressive structures that look like works of art.
+It’s a beautiful place to stop and gaze out over the Potomac and Monocacy Rivers, and you can ride your bike over the impressive structures that look like works of art.

-Note you can drive and park at Monocacy Aqueduct and make it its own outing if you want.
+Note you can drive and park at Monocacy Aqueduct and make it its outing if you want.

 Monocacy Aqueduct Bike Ride